realworldocaml/book/en/maps-and-hashtables.md

        Type Reverse.comparator is not compatible with type String.comparator
 ```

-As we've mentioned, maps carry within them the comparator that they
+As we've discussed, maps carry within them the comparator that they
 were created with.
 Sometimes, often for space efficiency reasons, you
 want a version of the map data structure that doesn't include the
 comparator.
-You can get this using the `Map.to_tree` function, which
+You can get this with `Map.to_tree`, which returns the
-returns the tree underlying the map, without the comparator that was
-used to create it.
+tree type that the map is built on top of, which doesn't include the
+comparator directly.

 ```ocaml
 # let ord_tree = Map.to_tree ord_map;;
 val ord_tree : (string, int, String.comparator) Map.Tree.t = <abstr>
 ```

+Note that although it doesn't physically include the comparator, it
+still includes the comparator in its type.

-Now, if we want to look something up in the tree, we need to provide
+If we want to look something up in a tree, we need to provide the
-the comparator explicitly.
+comparator explicitly.

 ```ocaml
 # Map.Tree.find ~comparator:String.comparator ord_tree "snoo";;